Lgkrsnv/lgkrsnv/README.md

 - ⚙ Node.JS / Express
 - 🔌 REST API

-- 🌱 I’m currently learning TypeScript (this project was completed in 10 days by 3 authors https://github.com/hippofanty/Artnetic)
+- 🌱 I’m currently learning TypeScript (this project was completed in 10 days by 3 authors on TypeScript https://github.com/hippofanty/Artnetic)

 ### 📫 How to reach me